-The thorny devil is about 15-20cm (6-8 in) in length from its nose to the tip of its tail, and weighs 28-88g (1-3 oz).
-The female is slightly larger than the male.
-The thorny devil's most distinguishing feature is the intimidating spikes on its upper body.
-These thorns offer it protection from predators.
-If attacked, it puffs up its body and stiffens its spikes, making itself more difficult to swallow.
-The thorny devil also has another trick up its sleeve.
+If attacked, the thorny dragon puffs up its body and stiffens its spikes, making itself more difficult to attack or swallow.
+It also has another trick up its sleeve.
 It has a pretend head!
-Located on the top of its neck, this fake head looks like a large knob with two spikes on it.
-When threatened, the lizard hides its real head between its front legs and offers this fake head as a decoy.
-It has two small eyes, each protected by a horny spike.
+Located on the top of its neck, this fake head looks like a large knob with two spikes.
+When threatened, the lizard hides its real head between its front legs and offers this fake head as a decoy bait.

 The thorny devil is a cold-blooded (ectotherm) lizard.
 It regulates its body temperature using external sources such as sunlight or a warm surface.
 It usually starts the day with a drab olive-brown colour, and as it warms up, the thorny devil acquires its normal yellow, red and black colours.
 Because the thorny devil is cold-blooded and needs to warm its body up, it is active only during the day.

 Thorny Devil Walking Thorny Dragon Running

 The thorny devil has a distinct walking style.
 First, it lifts its tail into a vertical position and then moves in a stop-and-go manner while oscillating back and forth as it progresses.
 We don’t know why it does this.
 Some experts speculate that this motion mimics the movement of a leaf blowing across the desert landscape when viewed from above, making it difficult for predatory birds to spot this little animal.
 This robotic movement adds to their camouflage ability (see video), as their frequent freezing makes them harder for a predator to detect.
 They can run short distances at up to 60 kph (37 mph).